Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 For each completed AL run, the final trained classifier and its associated feature scaler are retained.
 All retained models are subsequently applied to the entire dataset, including both the originally labeled instances and the remaining planets labeled as non-habitable in the catalog.
 Feature scaling is performed using the scaler associated with each individual model to preserve consistency with the model's training distribution.
 For a given planet, this procedure yields a set of predicted habitability probabilities, one from each model in the ensemble.
 No model refitting or additional calibration is performed at this stage.

 The ensemble predictions are summarized using two statistics: the mean predicted probability and the standard deviation across models.
-The mean probability serves as an estimate of the model-averaged likelihood that a planet belongs to the potentially habitable class, while the standard deviation provides a measure of uncertainty associated with this estimate.
+The mean probability serves as an estimate of the model-averaged likelihood that a planet is classified as potentially habitable under the adopted labeling scheme, while the standard deviation provides a measure of uncertainty associated with this estimate.
 A high mean probability accompanied by low variability across models indicates a robust recommendation, whereas large variability suggests sensitivity to training data composition and reduced confidence.
 This distinction is particularly important when prioritizing targets for follow-up observations under constrained observational resources.

 To focus the recommendation process on genuinely novel targets, only planets labeled as non-habitable in the original catalog are considered at this stage.
 These planets are ranked in descending order according to their ensemble-averaged habitability probability.
 No hard probability threshold is imposed a priori.
 Instead, the ranked list is inspected to identify planets that simultaneously exhibit elevated predicted habitability and relatively low ensemble uncertainty.
 This approach avoids overconfidence in marginal cases while retaining flexibility in defining follow-up priorities based on available resources or scientific objectives.